Simple tutorial for programmers

 \fs30 First line with 15 point text\line

-\fs20 Second line with 10 point test\line
+\fs20 Second line with 10 point text\line

 \i Italics on \i0 Italics off\line